-And the Carbon Trust estimates that a 20 per cent reduction in energy costs represents about the same as a 5 per cent increase in retail sales.
+And the Carbon Trust estimates that a 20% reduction in energy costs represents about the same as a 5% increase in retail sales.

 The impetus for change in energy use is also gathering pace with the Switch the Lights campaign launched by The Grocer magazine.

 Currently, 43% of the energy consumed annually by retailers is through lighting.
 While the campaign suggests savings of 50%, our experience is that LED lighting can deliver savings of up to 85% on energy bills, while cutting carbon emissions by a similar percentage.